Identifying Conifers | A Beginners Guide

 - Other varieties of pine grow needles in clusters of 3s (yellow pines) or 5s (white pines).

 Interesting fact – only pine tree needles grow in clusters.

 - Spruce needles tend to be short and stiff. (they remind me of bottle washers!)

 - Their needles grow from a single origin point and are attached to small, stalk-like woody projections.

-- The needles are square and can easily be rolled between finger tips. (unique point)
+- The needles are square and roll between your fingertips.